-We only need three things from you to start the expedited Texas apostille last will and testament service process.
+We only need three things from you to complete the expedited Texas apostille last will and testament service process.

 The Texas Secretary of State will only accept and issue apostille certificates and authentication certificates on original probated Texas last will and testament documents that are physically presented to them not copies.

 When we say an “original last will and testament” this means you have an original last will and testament that has already been through the Texas probate court system and signed by a Texas county judge.

 Do not send us a Texas last will and testament to apostille or authenticate if it was issued before 1980.
 Your Texas last will and testament must be issued after 1980.

 If not, you must order a new certified copy of your probated last will and testament from the Texas county of where the Will was probated at because the Texas Secretary of State won’t be able to find that old of probate records in their state database.

 If your original probated Texas last will and testament was issued between 1980-1999 you have roughly a 50/50 chance that it will be rejected by the Texas Secretary of State because they won’t be able to find that old of probate record in their state database.